- Report Lost/Stolen Money

-- If The Scam Happened Online
+- Report Scams That Happened Online

 If you've fallen victim to a scam or fraud, you're not alone.
 In just one year, there were more than 2 million scams/fraud events reported to the Federal Trade Commission (FTC), and when you combine that with all other scams that weren't documented, it's a lot.
 Scammers are getting smarter and coming up with new ways to trick you into sending money or giving up your personal information, so it's no wonder millions of people fall victim to scams every year.
 It's important to report scams to authorities, the site you used, the relevant company, and your bank.